-King’s Day in Holland
+King’s Day: the best places in Holland

 Since 2014 we no longer celebrate Queen’s Day, but King’s Day.
 The celebrations are nation-wide and take place on the 27th of April (instead of the 30th, as was the case before 2014), with everyone dressed in orange, and the more exuberant, the better.